zodb/relstorage/README.txt

 * Whereas FileStorage takes longer to start as the database grows due to an in-memory index of all objects, RelStorage starts quickly regardless of database size.
-* Supports undo and packing.
+* Supports undo, packing, and filesystem-based ZODB blobs.
 * Free, open source (ZPL 2.1)